hellohaptik/chatbot_ner/postman_tests/Readme.md

 **Adding data to be indexed into ElasticSearch**

-Add the csv file for the particular entity in postman_tests/data/elastic_search/ and send a PR.
+1. Add the csv file for the particular entity in postman_tests/data/elastic_search/.

+2. Make sure all the required data being used in the tests is present in the csv file and all tests are passing.

+3. Send a PR.

+**Future Roadmap**

+1. Some test cases are failing for various entities and we are maintaining a list of the same.
+These will need to be integrated into the test-suite once fixed.